Jan-Erik Lane

 Jan-Erik Lane (born 1946) is a social scientist and professor emeritus at UNIGE, with residence in Höganäs.

 Life

 Jan-Erik Lane has taught politics and economics at many universities around the world.
-He has been member of many editorial boards of political and social science journals.
-He has published more than 500 books and articles.
+He has been a member of many editorial boards of political and social science journals.
+He has published more than 700 books and articles.
 In 1996 (and 2009), he received the Humboldt Award by the Humboldt Stiftung, receiving also a Lady Davis Fellowship at the Hebrew University in 2006 and also 2012, as well as honorary medals from Kairo University and the university o of Qatar.
-He has been full professor in 3 universities and visiting professor at many more.
-He is now a fellow with the Public Policy Institute in Belgrade.
+He has been full professor in 3 universities like Umea and Oslo universities and visiting professor at many more.
+He also taught at The University of South Pacific.